panotwinjuergen/node-red-contrib-absolute-humidity/README.md

   - Not produce output values
 - Validation applies to all input methods (properties, topics, and datapoints)

+The node also validates the temperature input:

+- Valid range depends on the selected formula:
+  - Wetterochs formula: -45°C to 60°C
+  - Lawrence formula: -40°C to 50°C
+- Values outside these ranges will:
+  - Trigger an error message with the valid range
+  - Show a red status indicator
+  - Not produce output values
+- Validation applies to all input methods
+- The Lawrence formula provides an accuracy of ±0.35°C within its temperature range

 ### Outputs

 `msg.absoluteHumidity` (number): the absolute humidity [g/m³], rounded to one decimal place